 About Paiute Meadows Trail Run

-Join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 27th Annual Paiute Meadows Trail Run!
+Join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 28th Annual Paiute Meadows Trail Run!
 The 4.5-mile course is the traditional cornerstone of all three distances as it twists and turns through towering pines, beautiful meadows and challenging climbs.
-The 6-year-old 50K, 3rd-year 50K Relay, BRAND NEW 30K, and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
+The 50K, 50K Relay, 30K, and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
 Almost exclusively on single-track trails, runners experience breathtaking views as they run through a variety of beautiful landscapes.
 We strongly ask you to help us keep each other safe as we implement basic Covid-19 precautions.
 This is a MUST-DO race for trail runners around the entire region.
-For 2022, we will bring back the FREE 1-Mile Kids' trail race for kids 12 and under and Lassen College's Special Olympians.
+For 2023, we will bring back the FREE 1-Mile Kids' trail race for kids 12 and under and Lassen College's Special Olympians.
 Please visit our website for more information.

 Race packet and Bib pickup